Palestinian detainee to end nearly 6-month hunger strike

-JERUSALEM (AP) — A Palestinian detainee held without charge or trial by Israel will suspend his nearly six-month hunger strike after receiving a “written agreement” that he will be released in October, Palestinian officials said Wednesday.
+JERUSALEM (AP) — A Palestinian detainee held without charge or trial by Israel said Wednesday that he will suspend his nearly six-month hunger strike after reaching an agreement that will see him released in October.

-Lawyers and physicians have warned that the Khalil Awawdeh, 40, was at risk of dying and already suffering neurological damage from the prolonged hunger strike.
+Lawyers and physicians have warned that the Khalil Awawdeh, a 40-year-old father of four, was at risk of dying and already suffering neurological damage from the prolonged hunger strike.
 In recent pictures, he resembles a human skeleton, his skin tightly stretched over a bony frame.

+In a video circulated online Wednesday and apparently shot from his hospital bed, Awawdeh confirmed that an agreement had been reached for his release, calling it a “resounding victory” for the Palestinian people.

 Awawdeh was protesting being held without charge or trial in what’s known as administrative detention.
-Israel says administrative detention is needed to keep dangerous militants off the streets without revealing sensitive intelligence.
+Israel says the practice is needed to keep dangerous militants off the streets without revealing sensitive intelligence.
 The Palestinians and rights groups say it denies detainees the basic right of due process.

-The Commission of Detainee Affairs, part of the Palestine Liberation Organization, said he had reached an agreement that would see Awawdeh released on Oct.
+The Commission of Detainee Affairs, part of the Palestine Liberation Organization, said Awawdeh had reached an agreement that would see him released on Oct.
 2, “after fighting an epic battle for which he sacrificed his flesh and life.”

 It said he will remain in an Israeli hospital until he has fully recovered.

+There was no immediate comment from Israeli officials, and the exact details of the agreement were unclear.

 Israel accuses Awawdeh of being a member of the Islamic Jihad militant group, an allegation he denies.
-The group has demanded his release as part of the cease-fire that ended three days of heavy fighting in Gaza earlier this month, without identifying him as a member.
+The group had demanded his release as part of the cease-fire that ended three days of heavy fighting in Gaza earlier this month, without identifying him as a member.

-Ahlam Haddad, Awawdeh’s lawyer, said this week that his client weighs 37 kilograms (around 80 pounds) and is suffering from neurological damage.
+Ahlam Haddad, Awawdeh’s lawyer, said this week that her client weighs 37 kilograms (around 80 pounds) and is suffering from neurological damage.
 He took vitamins over two weeks in June when he thought his case was being resolved but has otherwise only had water since the strike began in March, his family says.

 Israel had officially suspended his arrest, but he remained in custody at an Israeli hospital.